Meet The INC Board

 Dr. William Barnett

 Dr. William Barnett founded the International Network of Creatives in 1991, a Christian organization dedicated to equipping and sending artists to impact the world for Christ.
-He graduated Summa Cum Laude from Liberty University and currently serves as an Adjunct Professor there.
+He graduated Summa Cum Laude from Liberty University and currently serves as an Adjunct Professor there, mentoring doctoral students.

 With over two decades of experience in Southwest Florida, Dr. Barnett has made a significant impact on those struggling with addiction through Arts outreach programs.
 He teaches Art and Theology courses and has held leadership roles at the Covenant Church of Naples for 17 years, including as the former assistant to the president of King’s College and Administrative Director at Mastermedia International.

-Dr. Barnett is a board member of The Legacy Imperative and a member of several professional organizations, including the American Art Therapy Association, American Association of Christian Counselors, and the National Art Education Association.
+Dr. Barnett is a member of several professional organizations, including the American Art Therapy Association, American Association of Christian Counselors, and the National Art Education Association.

 Secretary